godot-rust/gdnative-book/src/faq/code.md

 In both instances you will not encounter the reentrant errors.

-## Why are methods on all Godot API classes using `&self` even when they should cause mutations?
+## Why do mutating Godot methods take `&self` and not `&mut self`?

 1. `&mut` means that only one reference can exist simultaneously (no aliasing), _not_ that the object is mutable.
 Mutability is often a _consequence_ of the exclusiveness.
 Since Godot objects are managed by the engine, Rust cannot guarantee that references are exclusive, as such using `&mut` would cause undefined behavior.
 Instead, an interior mutability pattern based on `&T` is used.
 For godot-rust, it is probably more useful to consider `&` and `&mut` as "shared" and "unique" respectively.
   For more information, please refer to [this explanation](https://docs.rs/dtolnay/latest/dtolnay/macro._02__reference_types.html) for more information.
-2. Why godot-rust does not use RefCell (or some other form of interior mutability) is because the types already have interior mutability as they exist in Godot (and can't be tracked by Rust).
+2. Why godot-rust does not use `RefCell` (or some other form of interior mutability) is because the types already have interior mutability as they exist in Godot (and can't be tracked by Rust).
+For example, does `call()` modify its own object?
+This depends on the arguments.
+There are [many such cases](https://github.com/godot-rust/godot-rust/issues/808#issuecomment-964034258) which are much more subtle.

 ## Why is there so much `unsafe` in godot-rust?

-Short Answer: Because all code in Godot is in C++ which cannot be statically analyzed by the compiler to guarantee safety.
+Short Answer: Godot is written in C++, which cannot be statically analyzed by the Rust compiler to guarantee safety.

-Longer Answer: The reasons why `unsafe` is required is related to the following:
+Longer Answer: `unsafe` is required for different reasons:

-- Object lifetimes: Godot manages memory of objects independently of Rust.
+- **Object lifetimes:** Godot manages memory of objects independently of Rust.
 This means that Rust references can be invalidated when Godot destroys referred-to objects.
-This usually happens due to bugs in GDScript code, like calling free()/queue_free() of something actively in use.
+This usually happens due to bugs in GDScript code, like calling `free()` of something actively in use.
-- Thread safety: while Rust has a type system to ensure thread safety statically (Send, Sync), such mechanisms do not exist in either GDScript or C++.
-Even user-defined GDScript code has direct access to Thread API.
+- **Thread safety:** while Rust has a type system to ensure thread safety statically (`Send`, `Sync`), such mechanisms do not exist in either GDScript or C++.
+Even user-defined GDScript code has direct access to the `Thread` API.
-- C FFI: Any interactions that cross the C Foreign Function Interface will be unsafe by default as Rust cannot guarantee safety.
+- **C FFI:** any interactions that cross the C Foreign Function Interface will be unsafe by default as Rust cannot inspect the other side.
 While many functions may be safely reasoned about, there are still some functions which will be inherently unsafe due to their potential effects on object lifetimes.

-One of the ways that godot-rust avoids large `unsafe` blocks is by using the [TypeState pattern](http://cliffle.com/blog/rust-typestate/) with the Temporary References such as `TRef` and `RefInstance`.
+One of the ways that godot-rust avoids large `unsafe` blocks is by using the [TypeState pattern](http://cliffle.com/blog/rust-typestate/) with _temporary references_ such as `TRef` and `TInstance`.
 For more information see [`Ref`, `TRef` and `Instance`](../../src/gdnative-overview/wrappers.md).

 Here is an example of some common `unsafe` usage that you will often see and use in your own games.